 The System File Checker (SFC) is a built-in feature that may help with screensaver issues.
 Follow these steps to perform the scan:

-3. After the process is completed, restart your computer.
+Step 2.
+Type S/scannow on the command line and press Enter.
+Once the process is completed, restart your computer.

 Step 1.
 On Search, type cmd, to launch Command Prompt (Admin)